- Want to know how you can make the most of income tax deductions/exemptions?

-One earns his/her salary after slogging hard for a month.
-But the in-hand income that comes is quite shorter than the gross income as EPF and other statutory deductions are deducted from the same.
+One earns his salary after working hard for a month.
+And at the time of salary payout you realize that the in-hand income is quite shorter than the gross income.
+As EPF and other statutory deductions are made from the same.
 When taxes are applied, the in-hand income reduces further.
 This can make it challenging for many who are already struggling amidst increasing inflation.
 However, tax exemptions/deductions applicable under different sections of the Income Tax Act can reduce your tax liability.
-These benefits apply to numerous investments and loans.
-We will demonstrate the tax benefits across different financial products in this post.
+These income tax benefits apply to numerous investments and loans.

 Let’s Talk About the Investments First

 Income tax benefits apply to several investments such as:

 - Equity-linked Savings Scheme (ELSS)